qzvk/make-adventure/README.md

 Each line may either be blank, a comment, a directive or text.

-Blank lines (containing only whitespace) and comments (starting with any amount of whitespace and then two hyphens (`--`)) are ignored, and have no effect on the surrounding lines.
+Blank lines (containing only whitespace) and comments (starting with any amount of whitespace and then a hash (`#`)) are ignored, and have no effect on the surrounding lines.

 ### Directives